QuangNguyenMinh123/LinuxLearning/Device_Tree/GPIO_DeviceTree/SingleGPIO_Overlay/README.md

+# Brief
-A simple linux kernel module to parse the device tree for a specific device and its properties Compile device tree: dtc -@ -I dts -O dtb -o testoverlay.dtbo testoverlay.dts
+A simple linux kernel module to parse the device tree for GPIO This exmaple doesn't add devicev to device tree at build time Device is added at run-time
 =============================
-Turotial
+# Turotial
 Compile testoverlay.dts to create testoverlay.dtbo file using command: dtc -@ -I dts -O dtb -o testoverlay.dtbo testoverlay.dts